gyanisinha/allthingsdata/GenAI-samples/wordcloud-openai/README.md

 # Using Azure OpenAI for contextual understanding and abstrative summarization to generate Word-Cloud from unstructured data

-Word clouds, those whimsical visual summaries of textual content, have graced countless presentations, blog posts, and reports.
+Just a fun try! **Word clouds**, those whimsical visual summaries of textual content, have graced countless presentations, blog posts, and reports.
 Yet beneath their playful visuals lies a formidable challenge: how to distill meaning from the jungle of unstructured text feedback.
 Here’s why it’s no walk in the park:

 - Take for an example a sample customer feedback on ergonomic chairs and desks from Contoso Pvt.
 Ltd.:
     - Q: what did you like about our products, what did you dislike about our products, how do you unwind and relax: